 5. Determine your entry category for Portugal and the Schengen area

-- There is no online application system for the Portugal visa from Oman.
-Rather, the Schengen visa for the Oman citizens and residents who seek it is accessible here.
+There is no online application system for the Portugal visa from Oman.
+Rather, the application form for Schengen visa for the Oman citizens and residents who seek it is accessible here.

-7. Assemble additional Schengen Portugal visa for Oman citizens application documents
+7. Assemble all documents required to apply for Schengen Portugal visa for Oman citizens and residents

-- Photos of applicant (passport sized, make sure you submit 2 photos total).
+Photos of applicant (passport sized, make sure you submit 2 photos in total).

-- Evidence (in the form of hotel reservation/domestic address) that you have found a place to stay in Portugal.
+Evidence (in the form of hotel reservation or domestic address) that you have found a place to stay in Portugal.

 8. Pre-schedule an interview in Oman for all Portugal visas and types

-9. Learn how much does a Portugal visa cost and pay for it at your interview
+9. Learn how much does a Portugal visa cost and what to submit at your visa interview

-- Portugal visa fees are 80 EUR at your visa interview.
-Before you attend, you should know how to pay for your visa (cash, credit, etc.) and bring the appropriate denomination of currency (EUR, USD, OMR).
+Portugal visa fees are 80 EUR.
+Before you attend your visa interview, you should know how to pay for your visa (cash, credit, etc.) and pay with the appropriate denomination of currency (EUR, USD, OMR).

-- Applicants do more than simply pay their Portugal visa fees at their interview; they will also submit their biometric information (photos and fingerprints), hand in other documents and materials (i.e. everything required for the Schengen visa for the Oman citizens and residents) and answer questions about their trip to Portugal (visa interview).
+Applicants do more than simply pay their Portugal visa fees, at their visa interview; they will submit their biometric information (photos and fingerprints), hand in other documents and materials (i.e. everything required for the Schengen visa for the Oman citizens and residents) and answer questions about their trip to Portugal (visa interview).

-10. Receive a decision: processing time for Portugal Schengen visa for how to apply for a Portugal visa from Oman
+10. Receive a decision: processing time for Portugal Schengen visa applications from Oman

-- Applicants for the Portugal visa for Oman citizens and residents will be informed as to their application status within 15-60 days.
-Most Omanis should not expect to wait the full 60 days processing period and will instead get a Portugal visa from Oman in 15-20 days.
+Applicants for the Portugal visa (Oman citizens and residents) will be informed as to their application status within 15-60 days.
+Most applicants should not expect to wait the full 60 days processing period and will instead get a Portugal visa from Oman in 15-20 days.